MetaMask/rpc-cap/README.md

 The capability system is initialized with a variety of options, and is itself a [gaba](https://github.com/MetaMask/gaba/) compatible controller.

-Once initialized, it exposes a special method `providerMiddlewareFunction(domain, req, res, next, end)`, which requires an authenticated `domain` object, followed by normal `json-rpc-engine` middleware parameters.
+Once initialized, it exposes a special [AuthenticatedJsonRpcMiddleware](https://github.com/MetaMask/json-rpc-capabilities-middleware/blob/master/src/%40types/index.d.ts#L6-L14) type method `providerMiddlewareFunction(domain, req, res, next, end)`, which requires an authenticated `domain` object, followed by normal `json-rpc-engine` middleware parameters.

 It will simply pass-through methods that are listed in the `safeMethods` array, but otherwise will require the requesting domain to have a permissions object, either granted by user, by approval on request, or by delegation from another domain that has the desired permission.